tcat-tamu/DEx-Deploy/README.md

 These technologies can be maintained, configured and deployed individually.
-Indeed, different IT preferences and policies may require different choices than we have made in setting up this deployment repositories.
+Indeed, different IT preferences and policies may require different choices than we have made in setting up this deployment repository.
 But there are quite few components that need to be installed, configured, and started.
 This repository contains a number of scripts and resources to help make the deployment process easier for one common configuration - deployment on a standalone VM running Ubuntu 14.04.

 Prerequisites
 =============
-This deployment process is designed have minimal prerequisites.
-It assumes that you have access to a server (virutal machine) with a freshly installed copy of [Ubuntu 14.0.4](http://www.ubuntu.com/), and that you have SUDO privileges.
+This deployment process is designed to have minimal prerequisites.
+It assumes that you have access to a server (virtual machine) with a freshly installed copy of [Ubuntu 14.0.4](http://www.ubuntu.com/), and that you have SUDO privileges.
 This will likely work with newer versions of Ubuntu, but has only been tested with 14.04.

-The deployment process relies on [Ansible](https://www.ansible.com/) to script to build and configure [Docker](https://www.docker.com/) containers that will run the application.
+The deployment process relies on [Ansible](https://www.ansible.com/) to automate the prerequisites needed and to build and configure [Docker](https://www.docker.com/) containers that will run the application.
 You should be able to follow the installation procedure below with a basic familiarity with Linux administration, but understanding Ansible and Docker may be helpful for maintenance and troubleshooting.